KrizKodez/CLIOutputDecoder/README.md

 * **EXCERPT**

 An array of RegEx to detect the data for the property.
 Each RegEx item in the array will be used one time in a block of lines in the same order as defined in the array.
-A property is only complete if all RegEx items of the EXCEPRT has been matched.
+A property is only complete if all RegEx items of the EXCERPT has been matched.
 The RegEx must have capture groups to get the data from the stream.
+You could use a localized EXCERPT if you add the UICulture name to the key name in the form EXCERPT_UICultureName e.g. EXCERPT_de-DE

 * **VALUE**